 Tim Ernst Photo Workshops

-in the High Ozarks of Arkansas
+in the beautiful Buffalo National River area of northwest Arkansas

 ONE-DAY WORKSHOP FOR DIGITAL NATURE PHOTOGRAPHERS.
 These workshops are especially suited for novice shooters and those who want to learn how to set up and use their digital camera.
 Intermediate photographers are also welcome.
 We meet very early in the morning - before sunrise - and spend some time getting all cameras set up correctly to get the most image quality out of whatever camera you happen to have.
 Then we shoot for a couple of hours at a scenic location nearby.
 (The exact location won’t be known until a few days before the workshop because it will depend on water levels.)

 All types of digital cameras are welcome, including point-and-shoots, but most folks have either a more advanced point-and-shoot (4/3rds camera or mirrorless camera are PERFECT), or a dSLR with at least one zoom lens (you do not need an expensive camera and bag full of lenses for this workshop).
-We do require a sturdy, tall tripod - most tripods used by most novice photographers are not large/tall enough for the type of photography that I will be teaching, so you probably should plan on spending several hundred bucks getting a good tripod and ball head if you are serious about producing really good nature photographs.
+We do require a sturdy tripod - most tripods used by most novice photographers are not large/tall enough for the type of photography that I will be teaching, so you probably should plan on spending several hundred bucks getting a good tripod and ball head if you are serious about producing really good nature photographs.

 E-mail FIRST for space available, and more information, or call 870-861-5536

-CELEBRATING 27 YEARS OF TIM ERNST WORKSHOPS!
+CELEBRATING MORE THAN 30 YEARS OF TIM ERNST WORKSHOPS!

-A photographer was invited to dinner with friends and took along afew pictures to show the hostess.
-She looked at the photos and commented - These are very good - you must have a good CAMERA.He didn't make any comment, but, as he was leaving to go home he said - That was a really delicious meal - you must have some very good POTS!
+A photographer was invited to dinner with friends and took along a few pictures to show the hostess.
+She looked at the photos and commented - "These are very good - you must have a good CAMERA."
+He didn't make any comment, but, as he was leaving to go home he said - "That was a really delicious meal - you must have some very good POTS!"

-WE'LL SHOW YOU HOW TO USE YOUR POTS (camera) TO PRODUCE GREAT PHOTOS!
+I'LL SHOW YOU HOW TO USE YOUR POTS (camera) TO PRODUCE GREAT PHOTOS!

 photo by Ray Scott